 No it’s a sculpture he doesn’t know how to write yet

 Oh this and that stuff he finds outside Geryon’s always finding things, aren’t you Geryon?

 She winked at him over the telephone.
 He winked back using both eyes and returned to work.

 He had ripped up some pieces of crispy paper he found in her purse to use for hair and was gluing these to the top of the tomato.

-Ultimately, Greyon pursues the ontological quest of a self in search of himself using a variety of mediums, predominantly photography, and, as the scholar Sebastien Ducasse points out, is able to construct an autobiography without using “I.” In the end, however, Greyon finds that self-discovery is, in part, a journey towards seeing the self as one among other selves.
+Ultimately, Geryon pursues the ontological quest of a self in search of himself using a variety of mediums, predominantly photography, and, as the scholar Sebastien Ducasse points out, is able to construct an autobiography without using “I.” In the end, however, Geryon finds that self-discovery is, in part, a journey towards seeing the self as one among other selves.

 Many of the artworks in the exhibition are characters or identities who are in a continuous state of uncertain existence.
 Some of these characters or parts of characters are recognizable, such as Living, but others, such as the pigment prints Morphing, Dreaming, or Dissonance are more abstract and the mind wonders about what they are and where they come from.
 Through these pieces, Ala-Ketola contemplates identity and advances non-traditional methods of portraiture.
 He describes his thinking behind the portraits in Dreams and Delusions: